What is Fire Protection?

 - For Example, in addition to adhering to The National Fire Protection Association (NFPA) standards and local fire codes, you should regular risk assessments to identify potential hazards and improve weak areas within the facility that pose a threat.

-Systems must be periodically inspected for mechanical deficiencies, proper function, valve actuation, water flow, sprinkler, clearances.
+Systems must be periodically inspected for mechanical deficiencies, proper function, valve actuation, water flow, sprinkler, and clearances.
 You, your staff, should be well trained in fire prevention practices.
 In addition, Personnel should be proficiently trained in the operation of fire protection systems.
 Read More…

 - Identify and resolve deficiencies sources within the facility that emit heat or combustible, are flammable, or make the building more susceptible to fire.